-When in internal certification mode only, you must configure users and email setting before starting with the Provisioning.
+When in internal certification mode only, you must configure users and email settings before starting with the Provisioning.

-The recommended sequence for filling in the tabs in this window is not the same as the sequence in which the tabs appear.
+The recommended sequence for filling in this window (and the CA Management window) is not the same as the sequence in which the tabs appear.
 The following table identifies the tabs in this window.
-The table lists the tabs in both the sequence in which the tabs appear and the sequence in which it is recommended that you fill in the tabs.
+The table lists the tabs in both the sequence in which the tabs appear and the sequence in which it is recommended that you complete the procedure.

-Table 54: Internal Certification Mode Window - Cloud Configuration Tabs
+Internal Certification Mode Window - Cloud Configuration Tabs

-Tabs (in GUI Sequence) Tabs (in recommended filling in order) Provisioning Tab CA Management Tab (and CA Generation Client Configuration Tab Options) Proxies (Cloud) Tab • Bypass Tab Proxies (On-premise) Tab Proxies (On-premise) Tab Bypass Tab Proxies (Cloud) Tab Client Configuration Tab CA Management Tab (and CA Generation Options) Provisioning Tab
+Tabs (in GUI Sequence) Tabs (in recommended filling in order) Provisioning Tab CA Management Window (and CA Generation Client Configuration Tab Options) Proxies (Cloud) Tab Bypass Tab Proxies (On-premise) Tab Proxies (On-premise) Tab • Bypass Tab Proxies (Cloud) Tab CA Management Window (and CA Client Configuration Tab Generation Options) Provisioning Tab

-5.3.1.1.1 CA Management Tab (and CA Generation Options)
+5.3.1.1.1 CA Management Window (and CA Generation Options)

-The CA Management tab of the Cloud Configuration window is used to generate a certificate authority to sign SWG and mobile worker's certificates.
-The tab is divided into two functional sections (top and bottom).
+CA Management in Internal Mode is used to generate a certificate authority to sign SWG and mobile worker's certificates.
+The window is divided into two functional sections (top and bottom).

-As part of certificate management, you must identify which new cloud users (that is, the User Groups /LDAP Groups whose new cloud users) should receive the needed material.
+As part of certificate management, you must identify which new cloud users (that is, the User Groups /LDAP Groups whose new cloud users) should receive the required material.
 You must also manage the certificates of those cloud users.

 These tasks are NOT performed in the Cloud Configuration window.
 You perform these tasks via the User menu option.
-For more information, see Cloud User Certificate Management.
+For more information, see User Grouping and Certificate Management.

-The description of this tab contains the following topics:
+The description of this window contains the following topics:

-- Top Section of the CA Management Tab
+- Top Section of the CA Management Window

-- Bottom Section of the CA Management Tab
+- Bottom Section of the CA Management Window

-- How to Use the CA Management Tab
+- How to Use the CA Management Window

-Top Section of the CA Management Tab
+Top Section of the CA Management Window

-The top section of the tab contains two column of side-by side fields:
+The top section of the window contains two columns of side-by side fields:

-- Subject column Will hold the relevant details of the Certificate Authority that will sign the enduser certificate, once you import or generate the certificate and its details. - Issuer column Will hold the relevant details of signer of the CA certificate.
+• Subject column - Will hold the relevant details of the Certificate Authority that will sign the enduser certificate, once you import or generate the certificate and its details. • Issued By column - Will hold the relevant details of signer of the CA certificate.

-The following table describes the fields in this top section of the tab.
+The following table describes the fields in this top section of the window.
 Note: Only the Common Name field is mandatory.